 A permitted use permit can generally be issued the day it is applied for if all setbacks and other requirements are met.
 Please call the County Administration Office and speak to the Development Officer for information on permitted uses in the area you are applying for.
 To expedite the approval process, please fill it out completely, attach a detailed site plan showing all setbacks from road allowances and other buildings and waterways.
 Homes must include a detailed plan showing square footage or square meters of buildings or additions.

 Adjacent landowners must be notified when a discretionary use permit is requested.
 The County is required to send out the notice seven days prior to the scheduled hearing date.
 If no objections are received, a permit is usually approved, however, adjacent landowners must once again be notified that the permit has been approved and there is one more opportunity to object.
 The County must allow seven days for mailing and fourteen days to reply to the Notice of Decision before issuing the Development Permit.
 Therefore, this process is considerably longer than Permitted Use permits

 If any objections to a discretionary permit are received, a hearing is scheduled and several more weeks could be required before a decision is made to issue the permit or not.

 If no objections to the Notice of Decision are received, the Development Permit is issued at the next Planning meeting.

 Planning meetings are held as required, in conjunction with Council meeting generally held on the first and third Tuesdays of the month.

-When a discretionary permit is required it is advisable to apply for the permit as soon as possible in order to avoid delays to the desired start date for construction.
+When a discretionary permit is required it is advisable to apply for the permit two to three months in advance of construction date in order to avoid delays to the desired start date.